4ndr34z/shells/README.md

 ### Version 1.4.9
-- Added the SharpOffensiveShell by darkr4y [https://github.com/darkr4y/SharpOffensiveShell](https://github.com/darkr4y/SharpOffensiveShell)
+- Added a simple C# shell.
-- Added payload for reflective loading SharpOffensiveShell into memory.
+- Added payload for reflective loading the C# shell into memory.
+(Needs full AMSI bypass)
+- Added Rastamouse's full AMSI Bypass
+- PowerShell: You can automatically upload and run full AMSI bypass.
+The partitial AMSI bypass makes this possible.
+- C# Shell: Automatically upload and run full AMSI bypass before loading it into memory

 ### Version 1.4.8
 - Sometimes less is more.
 Removed the obfuscating on TCP/UDP PowerShell revshells, because it actually triggers AV more than it bypasses and the payload got really big :-) Still using randomization.